Premium Supplier “Karl Koerschulte GmbH” launches visionary Drone Project

 Last year proved it once again: those who rely on innovations and digitalization at an early stage secure decisive competitive advantages.
 Onventis Premium Supplier “Karl Koerschulte GmbH” has been building on future-oriented technologies for years and has recently started supplying industrial customers with drones.
 Together with its long-standing customer and partner Hotset, Karl Koerschulte GmbH has launched the project “Koerschulte Drone Logistics Service”.
 This established the first drone route in Lüdenscheid.

-And this is how the drone delivery service works:
+This is how the drone delivery service works:

 - The order is received by Karl Koerschulte GmbH.